Windows CMD Commands: Mastering the Command Prompt

 assoc .log=txtfile

-Alternatively, remove all file associations for files with the .log extension by running:
+Alternatively, to remove all file associations for files with the .log extension, use:

 assoc .log=